 1. Prioritise Vegetables

-When meal planning, my of us think first about the meat, fish or protein we are building our meals round.
+When meal planning, many of us think first about the meat, fish or protein and then build our meals round that.
 Ideally, you want to turn this premise around completely and think first about the vegetable element of any meal.
-Once you have determined a vegetable dish, you can then serve the meat, fish or protein as an accompaniment, not as the main event.

 2. Ditch the Ready Meals and Processed Food